IAmMoltony/desktop-wallpaper/README.md

 ## why 1366x768

-Because this is the screen resolution of my laptop.
+Because this is the screen resolution of both my laptop and my pc.
 I might add more resolution options in the future.

 ## license